tarwn/lessthandot-hugo/blogs/content/posts/2013-04-26-where-to-find-the-xtype.md

 X = Extended stored procedure

-However there is no table in SQL Server that holds this info&#8230;.or is there?
+However there is no table in SQL Server that holds this info….or is there?

 I answered [this question][1] today and decided to share here as well